ncyxie/Notepad-DOT/README.md

-*Last time information was updated: 08/05/2021*
+*Last time information was updated: 13/05/2021*

 # Notepad DOT

 ## Latest Information

-**Notepad DOT (based on .NET Framework) is discontinued.** I started building Notepad DOT based on Qt (C++) and it runs on Linux and Windows operating systems.
+**Notepad DOT (based on .NET Framework) is discontinued.** I started building Notepad DOT (currently Beta and has not all functions) based on Qt (C++) and it runs on Linux and Windows operating systems.

 ## Introduction